It’s that time again. As summer winds down, we find ourselves wandering along store aisles, kids in tow, clutching the new school supply lists.

 To help kids open up to you, remember to first put your phone away.

-Make it daily habit to debrief.
-Ask your child about his or her day, every day.
+Make it a daily habit to debrief.
+Ask your child about their day, every day.

-You want to keep a pulse on what is working and what isn’t.
+You want to keep a pulse on what’s working and what isn’t.

 Remember that sharing goes both ways.
 Be prepared to role model by answering those questions for yourself with your kids.

 “You can explain to them how you handled stressful moments in your own life,” Dr. Rome says.